Laparoscopic sterilisation is a procedure that gives women a safe, convenient and permanent form of contraception.

 A coil, hormone implants or, for men, a vasectomy are common methods of contraception, which have a similarly low failure rate.

-The operation is performed under a general anaesthetic and usually takes about twenty minutes.
+Laparoscopic sterilisation is a minimally invasive procedure performed under a general anaesthetic that usually takes about twenty minutes.

-Your gynaecologist will make several small cuts on your abdomen (see figure 1).
+Your gynaecologist will make several small cuts on your abdomen.

-They will place surgical instruments, along with a telescope, inside your abdomen and perform the operation.
+They will place surgical instruments along with a telescope with a camera, known as a laparoscope, inside your abdomen and perform the laparoscopic sterilisation procedure.

 - Feeling or being sick